smartdevicelink/protocol_spec/README.md

 #### 3.2.1 Success

 If the head unit can start the RPC service it will respond with a Start Service ACK containing its maximum supported protocol version.
 If its maximum supported version is 1, the packet will contain an 8 byte header, otherwise it will contain a 12 byte header.
 From this point forward, the application is expected to use the minimum of the head unit's maximum supported version, and its maximum supported version.
+The payload of the Start Service ACK will contain a hash of the service which was started on the head unit if the payload size is greater than 0.
+This hash should be stored by an application and is needed in the end communication flow.

 ##### Head Unit -> Application
 <table width="100%">